A Mission of Discovery

 Dr. Page is a leading veterinary oncologist and the Director of Colorado State University's Flint Animal Cancer Center.
 He is also Lead Scientist for the Morris Animal Foundation Golden Retriever Lifetime Study, focused on understanding cancer in Golden Retrievers.
 Dr. Page was previously the founding director of the Sprecher Institute for Comparative Cancer Research at Cornell University.

-Dr. Wakshlag joined the faculty at Cornell in 2006.
-More recently, Dr. Wakshlag became a charter member of the American College of Sports Medicine and Rehabilitation.
+Dr. Wakshlag is an Associate Professor of Integrative Medicine and Nutrition at the University of Florida College of Veterinary Medicine.
+Dr. Wakshlag is a charter member of the American College of Sports Medicine and Rehabilitation.
 His research interests include obesity management and nutritional intervention for the canine athlete.

-Knowing village dogs worldwide were key to unlocking the story of dogs and improving the lives of dogs worldwide, Adam and Ryan started studying them in 2007.
-Eventually they convinced National Geographic, the National Science Foundation, and others to send them across the world, studying dogs in forty countries on every continent.
-Their work has resulted in a new understanding of the Asian origin of dogs and provides unique insight into the genetic diversity of dogs across the world.
+Knowing village dogs worldwide was key to unlocking the story of dogs and improving the lives of dogs across the globe, Adam and Ryan started studying them in 2007.
+Eventually, they convinced National Geographic, the National Science Foundation, and others to send them across the world, studying dogs in 40 countries on every inhabitable continent.
+Their work has resulted in a new understanding of the Asian origin of dogs and provides unique insight into the genetic diversity of dogs worldwide.

 Embark was founded to improve the lives of dogs for generations to come.
-We believe in collaborating with the best researchers and veterinariansworldwide to improve dog health and wellness.
+We believe in collaborating with the best researchers and veterinarians worldwide to better dog health and wellness.